 (compatible with electrical + ageing models)

-A battery pack in a real vehicle has cell-level temperature sensors at defined locations.
-The simulation model needs to output signals at those same locations — so that the BMS logic and the validation process work against the same sensor positions.
+A battery pack has cell-level temperature sensors at defined physical locations.
+The simulation model needs to output signals at those same locations - so that BMS logic and the validation process work against consistent sensor positions.

 The Configurator handles automatic mapping of cell sensor signals to Simulink output ports, and input/output port mapping for the full model interface.
-This was previously done by hand, and it was error-prone at scale.
-With larger packs (hundreds of cells), manual port mapping is a genuine source of bugs.
+At scale (hundreds of cells in a large HV pack), manual port mapping is a genuine source of bugs.
+This eliminates that class of error.

 Power Loss Architecture